Sukhoi Su-30MKI: Cockpit

 The displays include a customised version of the Israeli Elbit Su 967 head-up display (HUD) consisting of bi-cubic phase conjugated holographic displays and seven multifunction liquid-crystal displays, six 127 mm × 127 mm and one 152 mm × 152 mm.
-Flight information is displayed on four LCD displays which include one for piloting and navigation, a tactical situation indicator, and two for display systems information including operating modes and overall status.
+Flight information is displayed on four LCD screens which include one for piloting and navigation, a tactical situation indicator, and two for display systems information including operating modes and overall status.
 Variants of this HUD have also been chosen for the IAF's Mikoyan MiG-27 and SEPECAT Jaguar upgrades for standardisation.
 The rear cockpit has a larger monochrome display for air-to-surface missile guidance.

 The Su-30MKI on-board health and usage monitoring system (HUMS) monitors almost every aircraft system and sub-system, and can also act as an engineering data recorder.
-From 2010, indigenously designed and built HUDs and Multi-Function Displays (MFD) were produced by the Delhi-based Samtel Group Display Systems.
+From 2010, indigenously designed and built HUDs and multi-function displays (MFDs) were produced by the Delhi-based Samtel Group Display Systems.

 The crew are provided with zero-zero NPP Zvezda K-36DM ejection seats.
 The rear seat is raised for better visibility.
 The cockpit is provided with containers to store food and water reserves, a waste disposal system and extra oxygen bottles.
 The K-36DM ejection seat is inclined at 30°, to help the pilot resist aircraft accelerations in air combat.